sergio11/lyric_wave_architecture/README.md

 ## Technologies Used

-- **Sona.AI Bark 🐶:** Sona.AI Bark is a transformer-based text-to-audio model created by Suno.
+- **Suno-AI Bark 🐶:** Suno-AI Bark is a transformer-based text-to-audio model created by Suno.
 Bark can generate highly realistic, multilingual speech as well as other audio, including music, background noise, and simple sound effects.
 The model can also produce nonverbal communications like laughing, sighing, and crying.
 These pretrained model checkpoints are available for commercial use.
 - **MusicGen from AudioCraft 🎵:** MusicGen is a simple and controllable model for music generation provided by AudioCraft.
 It is a single-stage auto-regressive Transformer model trained over a 32 kHz EnCodec tokenizer with 4 codebooks sampled at 50 Hz.
 Unlike existing methods, MusicGen doesn't require self-supervised semantic representation, and it generates all 4 codebooks in one pass.
 It uses 20,000 hours of licensed music for training, including an internal dataset of 10,000 high-quality music tracks as well as ShutterStock and Pond5 music data.
 - **Stable Diffusion Model 🖼️:** The Stable Diffusion Model is a latent text-to-image diffusion model capable of generating photorealistic images from any text input.
 It's based on diffusion technology and is capable of producing stunning visual representations based on text.
 - **Apache Airflow 🛠️:** Apache Airflow is an extensible platform for orchestrating complex workflows.
 In the context of LyricWave, it's used to schedule and manage the music generation process.